esperantojs/esperanto/README.md

 * A proper test suite (if you want to test esperanto, clone this module, `cd` into this folder, `npm install` dependencies, and run `node test.js`.
 The generated code will be written to the `output` folder)
 * Renaming imports (e.g. `import { unlink as rm } from 'fs'`)
-* Source maps
+* Source maps?
-* Tidy up the result a bit further
 * Allow named modules, if you're into that

 ## Credits

-Many thanks to [Ben Newman](http://twitter.com/benjamn) for [recast](https://github.com/benjamn/recast), which does all the heavy lifting.
+Many thanks to [Marijn Haverbeke](http://marijnhaverbeke.nl/) for [Acorn](https://github.com/marijnh/acorn), which does all the heavy lifting.

 ## License